NextronSystems/thor-manual/usage/scan.rst

 CPU usage.

-To use this feature, use the **--threads** flag which allows you to specify THORs number of parallel threads.
+To use this feature, use the **--threads** flag which allows you to specify THOR's number of parallel threads.

 When using the **--lab** (Lab Scanning), **--dropzone** (sample drop zone) or **--thunderstorm** (Thunderstorm) command line flags, THOR will